deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 ![](charts/charts_8_0.png "🔼 Figure 2: Depth pruning results, on Mistral-7B-v0.3.
 (Left) Relative to all prior methods, EvoPress shows significantly lower PPL gap relative to the uncompressed model, with remarkably large gaps at medium compression rates.
 (Right) Examining the blocks dropped, we observe that EvoPress isolates completely different profiles relative to ShortGPT (which scores by cosine similarity).")

-> 🔼 The chart compares the performance of EvoPress against other depth pruning methods across different sparsity levels on the Mistral-7B-v0.3 model, showing EvoPress's superior performance and unique block removal patterns.
+> 🔼 The chart compares the perplexity of different depth pruning methods on the Mistral-7B-v0.3 model across various sparsity levels, showing EvoPress's superior performance and distinct block removal patterns.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Depth pruning results, on Mistral-7B-v0.3.
 (Left) Relative to all prior methods, EvoPress shows significantly lower PPL gap relative to the uncompressed model, with remarkably large gaps at medium compression rates.
 (Right) Examining the blocks dropped, we observe that EvoPress isolates completely different profiles relative to ShortGPT (which scores by cosine similarity).